bitrix24/b24sdk-examples/js/06-nuxt-ui-bp-activity/content/activities/en/PublicRelations.md

 ---
 title: Public Relations
 description: Manage your public image and media interactions effectively.
-categories:
+category:
   - 'category_2'
   - 'category_3'
 badges:
   - 'badge_1'
   - 'badge_3'
-avatar: '/activities/PublicRelations.jpg'
+avatar: '/activities/PublicRelations.webp'
 ---
 # Instruction for Using and Configuring the "Public Relations" Action

 ## Action Description

-## Configuring the "Public Relations" Action"
+## **Configuring the "Public Relations" Action"

 ### 1: Access the Workflow Designer
 - Log in to your Bitrix24 account.